How to Use the 203k Loan to Your Advantage

 Standard VS. Streamline

 Buyers can choose between either standard or streamline 203k loans.
 Streamline loans are excellent for homes in need of minor or cosmetic repairs that cost less than $35,000.
 A streamline loan can be used for basic foundation work all the way up to new appliances.
 A standard loan has no limits and is designed for homes in need of major repair.
-They can even be used for a Bellevue home that has been entirely demolished, as long as a portion of the original foundation remains.
+They can even be used for a new Spicewood home that has been entirely demolished, as long as a portion of the original foundation remains.

 As the name suggests, streamline loans are easier to get.
 There's less paperwork and the process is fairly straight-forward.
 But a standard loan is usually the only option for homes in major need of care.
 Plus, standard loans offer buyers the option to add up to six months of mortgage payments to their loan while they wait for the repair work to be completed.